openalea/openalea.rtfd.io/README.rst

 Institutes (Sponsors)
 ---------------------

-OpenAlea is developed, maintainted and mainly funded by three institutes: CIRAD, INRIA, and INRAE.
+OpenAlea is developed, maintained and mainly funded by three institutes: CIRAD, INRIA, and INRAE.

 License
 -------